-My goal in my writing, counseling or speaking is to awaken people to their greatness and to move them into mindful action.
-And for those brave enough to look inward, they will eventually find what they are looking for, abiding quietly and clearly within.
-I hope that in some way these books and tools help you along your path.
+My writing, counseling and presenting all aim to help people awaken to their greatness and to move them into mindful action.
+For those brave enough to look inward, they will eventually find what they are looking for, abiding clearly and quietly within.
+There are a thousand ways to find out what we are, and so I hope that in some way these books and tools help you along your path,

 Why should we care about someone in another country?
 Or about an elephant in Nigeria?
 Or the environment in Brazil?
 Because everything is connected and because YOU are part of everything.
 Beautifully illustrated, Everything is Connected invites kids to consider the connection between all things.